 NO LIMITS - NO NONSENSE

 Our adult (and mature teenager) JKD program meets you at your current level of fitness and martial skill; our classes range from beginner to intermediate and expert.
-All classes provide the setting and opportunity to increase your ability in 5 areas of competence: technical, athletic, tactical, environmental (scenarios) and emotional.
+Imagine learning MMA tailored for real defense and without the ego produced by competition.
+Our classes provide the setting and opportunity to increase your ability in 5 areas of competence: technical, athletic, tactical, environmental (scenarios) and emotional.
 You will learn the most effective attacks and counters in kicking, striking, clinching, and grappling ranges.
 At the more advanced stages, you will learn how to use edged and impact weapons in all ranges (long range, close quarters range, ground range).
 The arts that are most prominent in Rogue’s JKD progression are Muay Thai, Boxing, Savate, Wing Chun, Judo, Jiu-Jitsu (usually no-gi), submission wrestling, and the Filipino Arts (Dumog, Pangamot, Kali, Kina Mutai, stick and blade among others).

 Our classes are organized according to 10 student levels (ranks) that correspond to 5 phases of ability.
 In these classes, you will enter a gradual progression.
 In these you will learn: